Are you planning a trip to LEGOLAND California in 2024? You’ll definitely want to read this review of the LEGOLAND Hotel Adventure Theme Room!

 After hours and hours of reading blogs, hotel reviews, and asking everyone I knew about where to stay at LEGOLAND California, the answer was overwhelmingly the LEGOLAND Hotel!

-We just got back from two nights at the LEGOLAND Hotel and I wholeheartedly agree!
+We spent two nights at the LEGOLAND Hotel and I wholeheartedly agree!

 It’s SO Close to the Park Entrance